99003539/Calculator/Requirments/readme.md

 HOW:

-The main objective of the calculator is to perform the different types of operation efficiently without wasting of time in this busy world.
+The main objective of the calculator is to perform the different types of operation efficiently without wasting time in this busy world.
 **Project name: - Scientific Calculator**

 **Requirement Analysis**